Eleven11Wang/mywork/readme.txt

         function : find which columns is which tissue function : seperate the matrix by age seperate : the matrix by sex
+    (not done)
+    class expression_deal_with(brainspanwork)
+        function : tissue expression matrix  return a work matrix (work on work matrix)

+        function : 50% of the sample have this gene return a filted dataframe function : check normalized or not ,box plot of data function : upper quantile transformation
+        function : log transform

+    class expression_analysis(expression_deal_with)
+        function : differental expression age and sex function : pca
+        function : clustering
+        function : pearson correlation

+    class network_analysis(expression_analysis):
+        function : on class / paper research